There was a rule in LENA’s house: no singing at the table.

 Lena’s journey into family music began when her son was born: she wanted to share something special with her baby, Jonah.
 She began to write useful songs to engage him: “Lullabye-bye” quieted him before bedtime; when he learned to walk, the family would play “Stacking Blocks” to help practice his balance.
 (It’s a musical game similar to “Ring-around-the-Rosie.”); and “Hugh Stinkfoot” taught him to blame his father when something didn’t smell right.

-Lena has a background in journalism — writing for various newspapers on Long Island, NY.
-She has also served as a fulltime youth minister and currently works as a church cantor, a proofreader for newspapers and performs her music for preschoolers, mommy groups and venues like petting zoos.
+Lena has a background in journalism — writing for various newspapers on Long Island, NY as a reporter and proofreader.
+She has served as a fulltime youth minister, church cantor, co-director of communications for the Sisters of St. Dominic of Amityville and now performs and writes music and musicals for families at libraries, festivals and The Long Island Children’s Museum.
 And she is the mommy of a preschooler and a baby girl.

 Recording “Happy as Clams: the album” was a team effort, including a cast of 20 performers and musicians, including her talented piano-playing husband, Brian Smith.
 (The couple met while performing in local children’s theatre.)
 Lena and Brian host a party every year on “New Year’s Eve-Eve” where friends share musical creations, audition pieces for shows or just favorite tunes.
 As she wrote new songs, she would try them out at the party.
 When she recorded “Happy as Clams,” it only felt natural to include her “musical family” in the process….which she has now dubbed her “Clamily.”